oscal-compass/community/MEMBERSHIP.md

 | Reviewer   | Write with merging restricted via CODEOWNERS |
 | Maintainer | Maintain                                     |

-> Note: Each project will require push restriction branch protection rule to allow only CODEOWNERS to push to default branches.
+> Note: Each project will require branch protection rule to require CODEOWNER approval for PRs to default branches.
+It GitHub this would mean setting the `Require review from Code Owners`.

 ### Member